 Spinach is called a superfood for a reason: It's packed with vitamins A and C, which are essential for eye health, immune function and many other body processes.
-Vitamin K helps build strong bones.
-Spinach also contains folate and iron, which help prevent anemia.
-The magnesium and potassium are important for muscle development and growth.
+It also contains vitamin K which helps build strong bones.
+Spinach delivers folate and iron, which help prevent anemia.
+And its magnesium and potassium are important for muscle development and growth.

-If your kids are on-board with green stuff, serve spinach salads or add it to smoothies.
-Serve it sautéed with meat and fish.
-For veggie avoiders, the mild flavor of spinach is easily masked.
-Just puree and mix it into sauces, soups and meatballs.
+If your kids are on board with green stuff, serve spinach salads or serve it sautéed with meat and fish.
+For kids who don't like veggies, the mild flavor of spinach is easily masked.
+Just puree and mix it into sauces, smoothies, soups and meatballs.

 Loaded with vitamins, minerals and phytonutrients, fresh strawberries are a seasonal superstar.
 Just one cup provides more than a day's worth of vitamin C, plus a hearty dose of manganese, which is important for bone development.
 A serving of strawberries also packs three grams of fiber.

 "They are a versatile fruit that can be used in many ways," says Angelone.
 "Try them alone, in a fruit salad, over cereal, with yogurt or even blend frozen strawberries in a smoothie for a thicker consistency."